celery/celery/docs/reference/celery.rst

     :keyword include: List of modules every worker should import.
     :keyword fixups: List of fixup plug-ins (see e.g.
         :mod:`celery.fixups.django`).
+    :keyword autofinalize: If set to False a :exc:`RuntimeError` will be raised if the task registry or tasks are used before the app is finalized.

     .. attribute:: Celery.main